istopwg/ippsample/README.md

 ------------

-The `ipptransform` program is a generic file conversion utility that is used primarily with `ippeveprinter` and `ippserver` to support rasterization of JPEG, PNG, and PDF documents for IPP Everywhere™ and HP PCL printers.
+The `ipptransform` program is a generic file conversion utility that is used primarily with `ippeveprinter` and `ippserver` to support transformation of JPEG, PNG, PDF, and text documents to PDF or raster data for IPP Everywhere™ and HP PCL printers.

 ipptransform3d
 --------------

-The `ipptransform3d` program is a generic 3D file conversion utility that is used primarily with `ippserver` to support 3MF and G-code printing to 3D printers.
+The `ipptransform3d` program is a generic 3D file conversion utility that is used primarily with `ippserver` to support 3MF, G-code, and STL printing to 3D printers using the [CuraEngine][3] software.

 Legal Stuff